ONSgeo/Area_Classification/docs/analytical_quality_assurance/assumptions_caveats.md

 E09000001 and E09000033 - City of London and Westminster
 E06000052 and E06000053 - Cornwall and Isles of Scilly

-## Assumption 4: Using the Local Authoirty District look up table for 2022
+## Assumption 4: Using the Local Authoirty District (LAD) look up table for 2022

 * Quality: Green
 * Impact: Green

-This look up is used to include codes, as the downloads come with the LAD names.
-Althought the census data for 2021 for England, Wales and Northern Ireland, as 2022 look up was chosen so that it is also suitable for use on the Scotland data which is from 2022.
-We expect there to be minimal changes between 2021 and 2022 for EW and NI.
+This look up is used to replace the LAD names with codes, as some of the census data downloaded comes with the LAD names.
+Althought the census data for England, Wales and Northern Ireland is for 2021, a 2022 look up was chosen so that it is also suitable for use on the Scotland data which is from 2022.
+We have ran a comparision which shows there is no difference between the 2021 lookup and the 2022 lookup.

 ## Assumption 6 / Decision log: to include ts0440007
 * Quality: Insert RAG rating here